postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-azure.md

 ---

 [Azure API Management](https://azure.microsoft.com/en-us/services/api-management/) enables developers to deploy API gateways for APIs hosted in Microsoft Azure, other cloud platforms, or on-premises.
 Once connected to Azure API Management, you can view your API deployment status and history from within Postman.
-You can also export your API schema from Postman to Azure API Management.
+You can also export your OpenAPI 3.0 schema from Postman to Azure API Management.

 ## Contents